-To improve the delivery and format of written information to disabled pupils, irrespective of their disability.
+To improve the delivery and format of written information to pupils with additional needs, irrespective of their disability.
 Such information will include handouts, timetables, textbooks and information about school events and will be distributed in the parents' preferred format and made available within a reasonable timescale.